 In comparing sins (the way people do) Theophrastus says that the ones commited out of desire are worse than the ones commited out of anger: which is good philosophy.
 The angry man seems to turn his back on reason out of a kind of pain and inner convulsion.
 But the man motivated by desire, who is mastered by pleasure, seems somehow more self-indulgent, less manly in his sins.
 Theophrastus is right, and philosophically sound, to say that the sin commuted out of pleasure deserves a harsher rebuke than the one commited out of pain.
 The angry man is more like a victim of wrongdoing, provoked bycpain to anger.
 The other man rushes into wrongdoing on his own, moved to action by desire. ~ Marcus Aureluis.

 Published by mywonderingsoul.com

-Jesus follower, mother, poet, trying the best I can.
+Jesus seeker, mother, poet, trying the best I can.
 I have fought depression, anxiety and who knows what else since I was an adolescent.
 I am trying to allow my writing to be as free and organic as possible, so if I appear to be a little too unstable, you're right on track!
 Jesus said 'the truth will set you free," and I ran with it.
 View all posts by mywonderingsoul.com